Cirkit Designer Logo

 • Power supply for Arduino, Raspberry Pi, and other microcontroller projects

-• Portable IoT devices and sensors
+• DIY IoT devices and wearable electronics

 • Robotics and small motorized systems